franciscorichter/franciscorichter.github.io/_teaching/2024-outreach-techweek.md

 type: Outreach
 ---

-## Technology and IT Weeks
+## LiLu2 Tech Day: Data Science Workshops

-I regularly participate in the [Technology and IT Weeks](https://ingch.ch/en/project/technology-and-it-weeks/) initiative, where we organize and deliver workshops on Data Science for high school students.
-These workshops introduce students to the fundamentals of data analysis, programming, and the impact of data-driven technologies on society.
-Our aim is to inspire the next generation of students to pursue careers in science and technology, providing them with hands-on experience and practical skills in a collaborative environment.
+Each year, I participate in the LiLu2 Tech Day at Liceo cantonale di Lugano 2, where we organize and deliver hands-on workshops on data science for high school students.
+These workshops introduce students to the basics of data analysis, programming, and the broader impact of technology on society.
+Our goal is to inspire students to explore science and technology fields by providing practical experience in a collaborative and stimulating environment.

+This initiative is part of the [Technology and IT Weeks](https://ingch.ch/en/project/technology-and-it-weeks/) program.
 If you are interested in learning more or getting involved, please visit the official [Technology and IT Weeks website](https://ingch.ch/en/project/technology-and-it-weeks/).